Festival Season in the City: A Guide to Newcastle's Festival Calendar

 ClassicsFest @ Multiple Venues

 This might be the city’s biggest festival season ever, with barely a weekend passing without some big event in one of Newcastle’s open spaces or cultural centres.
-From brilliant representations of queer or ethnic communities to arts events and of course a steady run of big music events, there’s a dozen reasons to get off your sofa and out into the sun this spring and summer.
+From brilliant food, wine, culture and community fests to a steady run of big music events, there’s a dozen reasons to get off your sofa and out into the sun this spring and summer.

 Main image: Lost Minds